 I never knew what “castile” was until I started using the stuff, but the moniker just describes a style of soap, not a brand.
 Think tissue, not Kleenex.
 Castile means that it’s made from 100% plant oils (no animal products like tallow, which show up in most commercial soaps).
 It’s also a true soap, not a chemical detergent, making castile soap completely biodegradable and very earth-friendly.

 What follows is a list of ways to incorporate this cheap, environmentally awesome ingredient into your daily life.
-Some of the ideas are for beginners, or “hippie-lite”.
+Some of the ideas are for newbies, or “hippie-lite.”
 Others are out and out barefoot-moon-dancing-earth-mother.
 (Okay, maybe castile soap is not so hippie.
-Denver plumbing company Quality First Plumbing recommends hot water and castile soap as an all-purpose household cleaner, and they are plumbers, not hippies.)
-Just pick and choose as you please!
-And don’t forget, you can add various essential oils herbal infusions to each of these recipes, to customize and diversify your castile soaping experience.
-Maybe you like orange blossom to clean your tile flooring, and peppermint on your dishes.
-Lot’s of people prefer lemon in the bathroom, and I love lavender in my laundry.
-And each oil or herb will confer its own properties.
+Denver plumbing companies recommend hot water and castile soap as an all-purpose household cleaner, and they are plumbers, not hippies.)
+Pick and choose as you please.
+And don’t forget, you can add various essential oils to each of these recipes, to customize and diversify your castile soaping experience.
+Maybe you like orange blossom to clean your tile floor, and peppermint on your dishes.
+Lot’s of homeowners prefer lemon in the bathroom, and I love lavender in my laundry.
+Each oil or herb will confer its own properties.
 For example, eucalyptus is an antimicrobial, and chamomile is a relaxant.
-The possibilities are endless and it’s oh-so fun to experiment!
+The possibilities are endless and it’s fun to experiment!

 1. Shampoo: Use castile soap as a stand-in for a harsh detergent-based shampoo.
-Give your head a break!
-Just mix castile soap with water at a ratio of 1:3.
+Give your poor head a break!
+Just mix castile soap with water in a ratio of 1:3.

 2. Laundry Detergent: You can make your own laundry detergent with simple, common ingredients.
-Save tons money and do the environment a friendly favor.
-It’s a win-win! http://bonzaiaphrodite.com/2009/04/natural-homemade-laundry-detergent/
+Save tons of money and do the environment a friendly favor too.
+It’s a win-win!

-3. Tub Scrub: Make a tile or toilet “soft scrub” out of baking soda and castile soap.
+3. Tub Scrub: Make a tile or toilet “soft scrub” from baking soda and castile soap.
 Simply fill a spray bottle with a dilution of 1:3 castile to water.
-Sprinkling the area you wish to clean with a liberal dusting of baking soda, then spray the castile solution over the top.
+Liberally sprinkle the area you wish to clean with baking soda, then spritz castile solution on top.
 Scour with a sponge or scrub brush and watch the stains disappear.
-This also works great on crusty stovetops!
+Also great on crusty stovetops!

 4. Mopping Solution: Use 2 or 3 tablespoons of castile soap in a full bucket of water, and mop mop mop your floors to a sparkly new luster.